RightsCon Code of Conduct

 - Threats of violence or incitement of violence, including encouraging a person to commit suicide or to engage in self-harm;

-- Stalking or following, including repeated one-on-one communication despite requests to cease, unwanted photography or recording, and tracking and logging online activity without consent;
+- Stalking or following, including repeated one-on-one communication despite requests to cease, continued communications with the intent to harass, annoy, or alarm, unwanted photography or recording, and tracking and logging online activity without consent;

 - Failure to safeguard confidential or privately shared information, including publication of private communication without consent;